Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: Abstract

 \section{Abstract}

-We investigate Riemannian (non-K\"ahler) Ricci flow solutions that develop finite-time Type-I singularities with the property that parabolic rescalings at the singularities converge to singularity models taking the form of shrinking K\"ahler--Ricci solitons.
-More specifically, the singularity models for these solutions are given by the ``blowdown soliton" discovered in~\cite{FIK03}.
-Our results support the conjecture that the blowdown soliton is stable under Ricci flow.
-This work also provides the first set of rigorous examples of non-K\"ahler solutions of Ricci flow that become asymptotically K\"ahler, in suitable space-time neighborhoods of developing singularities, at rates that break scaling invariance.
-These results support the conjectured stability of the subspace of K\"ahler metrics under Ricci flow.
+We investigate Riemannian (non-K\"ahler) Ricci flow solutions that develop finite-time Type-I singularities and present evidence in favor of a conjecture that parabolic rescalings at the singularities converge to singularity models that are shrinking K\"ahler--Ricci solitons.
+Specifically, the singularity model for these solutions is expected to be the ``blowdown soliton" discovered in~\cite{FIK03}.
+Our partial results support the conjecture that the blowdown soliton is stable under Ricci flow, as well as the conjectured stability of the subspace of K\"ahler metrics under Ricci flow.